MiraldiLab/maxATAC/docs/readme/benchmark.md

 ## Optional Arguments

-### `--quant`

-Whether the predictions should be assessed with the Rsquared metric.
-Default: `False` if your data is binary.

 ### `--chromosomes`

 The chromosomes to benchmark the predictions for.
 Default: `chr1` is the held out test chromosome.